PockyG/Chicken-theif/README.md

 # Chicken-thief

-A 2 player local game I made for a 2 day gamejam.
-Will probably add more gameplay to it in due time.
+A 2 player local game I made for a 2 day gamejam for school at AIE.

 To play you will need XNA 4.0 redistributable installed.
 Download it here: